rlf-arlut/tmrg/doc/source/getting_started.rst

 Installation
 ============

-The TMRG tool set does not really require installation.
+The TMRG toolset does not really require installation.
 It is a set of python scripts.
 It is enough to download it, extract and set a system PATH to point on the bin directory.

 Getting source code from the SVN repository